As a student in the online Master of Science in Management program, you will take 24 credits of required courses and six credits of electives.

 Crisis Communication and Leadership Strategies Every organization faces crises, yet how crisis is handled is critical to helping its brand move forward.
 Students learn theoretical conceptualizations and public relations and crisis management skills to handle real-world crises.
 Students assess how public relations fits into the strategic management and decision-making of an organization during a crisis situation.
 Possible remedies for crisis are examined by applying best strategies for specific situations, using both traditional and new media, while also focusing on strategies and approaches for crisis prevention.

-Global Financial Markets Students in this course will discuss the instruments that support and frame the markets, the trading mechanisms, and the regulatory structure.
+Financial Markets and Responsibility Students in this course will discuss the instruments that support and frame the markets, the trading mechanisms, and the regulatory structure.
 The course is intended to be descriptive and conceptual.
 The aim is to familiarize students with the breadth and scope of equity, debt, and derivative markets, and will include recent developments in the U.S. and the development of financial markets globally.

-Global Investment Principles The objective of this course is to introduce students to investment principles in the U.S. and in the global capital market.
+Investment Applications The objective of this course is to introduce students to investment principles in the U.S. and in the global capital market.
 Students in this course will gain an understanding of existing assets and investment vehicles, the functioning of capital market, the theoretical principles that underline asset pricing, and its applications in the valuations of fixed income and equity securities.

 Persuasive Corporate Communication Business professionals have long known that the ability to influence is a critical business skill.
 Developing long-term relationships with clients and developing an effective corporate culture is highly valued.
 Students in this course will critically examine contemporary scholarship from the academic and applied field, detailing effective and ineffective practices for persuading stakeholders at various levels.
 They will also examine how different communication channels can impact the degree to which an audience is persuaded.
 The course will focus on internal and external organizational communication.